-Palo Alto, CA — A gene therapy clinical trial for Dry Age Related Macular Degeneration (AMD) is beginning at the Byers Eye Institute under the direction of Vinit Mahajan M.D., Ph.D., assistant professor and Vice Chair for Research in Ophthalmology.
+Palo Alto, CA — A gene therapy clinical trial for Dry Age Related Macular Degeneration (AMD) is beginning at the Byers Eye Institute under the direction of Vinit Mahajan M.D., Ph.D., associate professor and Vice Chair for Research in Ophthalmology.
 The trial is in partnership with Gyroscope, an ophthalmology company developing genetically-defined therapies to treat eye disease.

 AMD is the leading cause of blindness in people over fifty.
 Patients suffer from progressive, decreased central vision that affects reading, driving, and other daily activities.
 Current treatments are limited to vitamin supplements that aim to slow disease progression, since there is no cure at this time.
 However, gene therapies may revolutionize the treatment of genetic diseases, giving patients hope for a cure for the first time.